Sbendat/solvingzero-compare-plans-exercise/README.md

 ## The task

 This exercise asks that you pull plans from ten different electrcity providers (retailers) from a publically avaliable API and then use that data to calculate and identify a cheaper plan the user can move to.
+If time permits you can wireframe a UI for the user as well.

 In this folder is a real household's electricity usage and relevant data, almost everything you need should already be provided here in this project.
 Feel free to reach out if anything is unclear or ambigious.